 Also, check the local sites - local job boards and the online help wanted ads for your newspaper.
 Many employers who hire for summer jobs only advertise locally.

 Apply Online for Summer Jobs

 In many cases, you'll be able to apply for jobs online.
 Depending on the job and the organization you are applying to, you may need a resume, and possibly a cover letter, or you may simply have to fill out an online job application.

 For some organizations, you may need to apply directly online via an applicant tracking system.
 In other cases, you'll be asked to email your resume and cover letter to apply for the summer job.

 Either way, it's important to follow the instructions when applying for jobs online or via email.
 You may need to fill out a profile, upload or email your resume and cover letter, and take an employment test, as part of the online application process.

 Are you interested in a summer job at a local amusement park, beach or park, or at a retail store in town or at the mall?
 One of the best ways to find this type of summer job is by applying in person.
 So, plan on spending some time visiting potential job sites and filling out job applications.

-Applying for a teen part-time or summer, non-professional, job is a little different from applying for a full-time professional position.
-Dress should be, at the least, neat and tidy.
+Applying for a part-time or summer, non-professional job as a teen is a little different from applying for a full-time professional position.
+They should dress neat and tidy for interviews.
 Business casual is usually appropriate.
 For example, khakis and a neat tucked in polo shirt would work well.
 Your shoes should be moderate and you should avoid extreme hairstyles or colors.

 Make sure you dress appropriately, are ready to complete an application, and are prepared for an on-the-spot interview.